AikidoSec/firewall-node/docs/cloud-functions.md

 If you want to see a full example, check our [cloud functions sample app](../sample-apps/cloud-functions-v1-mongodb).

+## Blocking mode

+By default, the runtime will run in non-blocking mode.
+When runtime detects an attack, it will be reported to Aikido and continue executing the call.

+You can enable blocking mode by setting the environment variable `AIKIDO_BLOCK` to `true`.

+It's recommended to enable this on your staging environment for a considerable amount of time before enabling it on your production environment (e.g. one week).

+## Debug mode

+If you need to debug the runtime, you can run your cloud function with the environment variable `AIKIDO_DEBUG` set to `true`.

+This will output debug information to the console (e.g. if the agent failed to start, no token was found, unsupported packages, ...).

 ## Preventing prototype pollution

 Aikido runtime can also protect your application against prototype pollution attacks.

 Read [Protect against prototype pollution](./prototype-pollution.md) to learn how to set it up.

-## Debug mode

-If you need to debug the runtime, you can run your cloud function with the environment variable `AIKIDO_DEBUG` set to `true`.

-This will output debug information to the console (e.g. if the agent failed to start, no token was found, unsupported packages, ...).